 At the first sign of trouble, no matter how slight or severe, turn to an experienced Windsor, MO domestic violence defense lawyer at Combs Waterkotte.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation.
 Our expert attorneys will listen, strategize, and start building a strong defense the moment you hire us.

-With over 50 years of combined courtroom experience and more than 350 five-star reviews, Combs Waterkotte is Windsor, MO’s go-to criminal defense team for individuals facing domestic violence charges.
+With more than 60 years of combined criminal defense experience and more than 350 five-star reviews, Combs Waterkotte is Windsor, MO’s go-to criminal defense team for individuals facing domestic violence charges.
 We know how to fight—and win.

 Summary

-Accused of Domestic Violence in Windsor, MO?
-Follow These Crucial Steps
+Steps to Take if You’re Accused of Domestic Violence in Windsor, MO

-- Step 2 — Lawyer Up ASAP With Combs Waterkotte: The sooner you involve a proven domestic violence defense lawyer in Windsor, MO, the better your chances of minimizing damage.
+- Step 2 — Lawyer Up ASAP With Combs Waterkotte: Call the trusted domestic violence defense lawyers at Combs Waterkotte in Windsor, MO to take control of the situation immediately.

-- Step 4 — Stay in the Loop: Communication is key.
+- Step 4 — Stay Ready, Stay Informed: Communication is key.
 Your Combs Waterkotte Windsor, MO defense attorney will guide you, inform you, and advocate for you at every turn.

-What Domestic Violence Looks Like in Windsor, MO
+How Missouri Defines Domestic Violence in Windsor, MO

 - Emotional Abuse: Threats, put-downs, and attempts to control or isolate the victim emotionally.

-When you choose a Combs Waterkotte Windsor, MO domestic violence defense lawyer, you aren’t just hiring the ideal defense team in Windsor, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
-Along with experienced domestic violence defense attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Windsor and beyond:
+If you hire a Combs Waterkotte Windsor, MO domestic violence defense lawyer, you aren’t just hiring the top-rated defense team in Windsor, MO and beyond – you are protecting your rights, your freedom, and your future.
+Along with experienced domestic violence defense attorneys, our staff is available 24/7 and provides expertise in the following areas for Windsor, MO residents:

 Facing domestic violence charges in Windsor, MO?
 It’s critical to understand what’s at stake.
 Missouri law classifies these offenses into four degrees, each carrying serious penalties: